AtropineTears/blake2b-pow/README.md

-# Blake2b-PoW
+# Blake2B-PoW

-A Rust Library For Nano's Proof of Work Consensus Algorithm That Uses Blake2B.
+A Rust Library That Performs Proof of Work (Consensus Algorithm) using Blake2B.
+Useful for Blockchain-related projects.

 ## Usage